Drinkopi53/EscrowEagle/README.md

     npm run deploy:contract
     ```
     This script will:
     -   Connect to the `localhost` network (the Hardhat node you just started).
     -   Deploy `BonusEscrow.sol`.
     -   Print the deployed contract's address to the console.
     -   Create/update the `python_workspace/deployed_contract_address.json` file with the address.

-### 3. Run Python Script
+### 3. Run Python Script (Mock Oracle)

-This script interacts with the deployed smart contract.
+This script acts as the mock oracle, interacting with the deployed smart contract based on `dummy-events.json`.

 1. Open a **new terminal** (or reuse one where the virtual environment can be activated).
 2. Navigate to the `python_workspace` directory: